BionStt/dating-app-backend/README.md

 // Third | Shutdown the project
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d
 ```
-In case you don’t have docker installed in your pc, you will need to install RabbitMq, Redis, MSSQL; Once installed in the appsettings.Development.json you will need to change the following properties:
+In case you don’t have docker installed in your pc, you will need to install RabbitMq, Redis, MSSQL; Once installed in the appsettings.Development.json of the Matching.Api project you will need to change the following properties:
 ```json
 {
   "ConnectionStrings": {